 Each neighbourhood at the student apartments in Iowa has its own personality.
 Match your vibe to one of these five student‑approved localities:

 1. Drake District: It's a student favorite, only minutes away from Drake University.
-It's lively, with unique cafés, vintage shops, and food at night to satisfy those late-night study cravings.
-Plus, it's walkable to campus, as well as student events, that happen year-round.
+It's lively, with unique cafés, vintage shops, and food stalls to satisfy those late-night study cravings.
+Plus, it's walkable to campus, as well as student events that happen year-round.

 2. Downtown Core: This is the place for you if you prefer modern living.
 High-rises with the design of the city in sight, rooftop amenities, and a skywalk to easily access your internships and part-time jobs make living here a no-brainer.
 You are also right in walking distance from farmers’ markets, nightlife, and cultural venues like the Des Moines Performing Arts Center.